Gregorein/dna/README.md

 * (redux)

 ### What could be implemented/changed further:
+* refactor and implement proper routing (without redux) and use a auth middleware to lock access, short token lifespan + reauth (bc money), and also because tokens in URLS can't be added rn.
+Stop inventing wheels :D

 * everything - use Next.js to rewrite app with SSR + api middleman
-* implement proper routing (without redux) and use a auth middleware to lock access, short token lifespan + reauth (bc money)
 * rewrite `<Screen/>` to remove forced actions from views
 * add normalize.css and parts of reset.css
 * minimized bundle size by modyfying imports
+* refactor server, split endpoints, interfaces, logic etc.

 ## Prerequisites